 Do you work from home?
 If so, you’ll want to invest in a standby generator so you can continue working during a power outage.
 The last thing you want is to miss an important email or call from a client because you lost power.
 A backup generator, on the other hand, keeps your home connected to the internet until the power can be restored to your neighborhood–without using up your phone’s entire data plan.

 Unlike a portable generator, a backup generator installed by one of our electricians runs quietly so you won’t be distracted from your work.
 Once the power is restored, the generator will shut itself off until it’s needed again.

-generator electricians in Michigan understand that you want the best for your family, which is why we’ll work with you to find the best home generator for your energy needs and budget.
-To request a quote for generator installation or our other residential electrical services, call Whitney Electric & Plumbing at (877) 393-2141.gives you peace of mind against the unpredictability and inconvenience of power outages.
+generator electricians in Michigan, Indiana, Ohio & Florida understand that you want the best for your family, which is why we’ll work with you to find the best home generator for your energy needs and budget.
+To request a quote for generator installation or our other residential electrical services, call Whitney Services at (877) 393-2141.gives you peace of mind against the unpredictability and inconvenience of power outages.
 Our